skx/evalfilter/BYTECODE.md

 * We see the `OpReturn` instruction.
   * This pops a value from the stack, and terminates execution.
   * The stack now looks like this: []

+# Debugging

+Seeing the dump of bytecode, as shown above, is useful but it still can be hard to reason about the run-time behaviour.

+For this reason it is possible to output each opcode before it is executed, as well as view the current state of the stack.

+To show this debug-output simply invoke the `run` sub-command with the `-debug` flag:

+     $ evalfilter run -debug ./path/to/script